June 27, 2023

 At Gratitude Lodge in Southern California, we understand the complexities of mood disorders and are dedicated to providing comprehensive support for mental well-being.
 Our pet-friendly treatment centers, nestled in the serene locations of Newport Beach and Long Beach, CA, offer tailored programs for individuals seeking solace and recovery.

 Begin your healing journey with our carefully supervised medical detoxification program, ensuring a safe and comfortable transition toward a brighter future.
-Once your body is purged of harmful substances, you can seamlessly transition into a 30-day inpatient program that is specifically designed to address mood disorders.
+Once your body is purged of harmful substances, you can seamlessly transition into a 30-day inpatient program that is specifically designed to address mood disorders, so you can simultaneously work to improve problems like bipolar and alcohol addiction.

 At Gratitude Lodge, our treatment programs incorporate a range of evidence-based interventions aimed at promoting lasting recovery and mental wellness: